inteliquent/vp-registration-script-demo/README.md

 # Event Logs

-The script will POST events to the following HTTP Request Logger:
+The script will POST events to the following HTTP Request Logger using our `query` XML verb:

 http://webhook.site/#!/3324d98c-21ec-4fc2-9d9f-84c38f57b77a/0e015977-8a7a-4b1d-90b2-194060b87e61/1